woman mixing food in mixing bowl on top of butcher block countertop

 How to clean a wooden butcher block: Step-by-step instructions

-To get your butcher block countertop clean, free of bacteria, and to help it last longer, follow these 3 easy steps.
+To get your butcher block countertop clean, free of bacteria, and lasting longer, follow these 3 easy steps.

 Step 1: Wipe away debris

-Before bringing in any cleaning solution, wipe off any extra debris or crumbs with a cloth or using your scraper.
+Before using any cleaning solution, wipe off or scrape away extra debris or crumbs.

 Step 2: Prepare your natural cleaning solution

-After getting off that debris, grab your all-purpose cleaning solution (or create it by mixing together hot water and a few drops of liquid dish soap).
+After clearing the surface free, it's time to apply your all-purpose cleaning solution (which can also be DIY'd by mixing together hot water and a few drops of liquid dish soap).

 Step 3: Wipe, rinse, repeat

-Use your sponge to wipe the cleaning solution around the entire surface of your butcher block.
+Spray your cleaning solution, and then use a sponge to wipe the entire surface of your butcher block.

-Once you’ve gotten every last inch of it covered with cleaner, rinse with your sponge and wipe off the cleaning spray with water.
+Once you’ve gotten every last inch of it covered with cleaner, rinse with your sponge and then wipe off the cleaning solution with water.
 Rinse and repeat until the solution is gone.

 Quick tip: When applying the cleaning solution, spread along the wood end grain (not against it).